jovyinny/whatsapp-bot-from-document/README.md

 1. Create  project directory

 Lets create our project directory/folder.
 We are going to make a folder named `whatsapp bot`.
+You can view our basic [project structure](#project-structure)

     ```bash
     mkdir "Whatsapp bot"